itayash22/SkinTip/README.md

 ## 🌳 **Development Branches & Tags**

 * **`stable-v1.1-w` (Tagged Release)**: This tag points to the initial stable and fully functional version of the SkinTip platform.
 It includes user authentication, image upload, tattoo area selection, **text-based AI tattoo generation (using old Flux API)**, and artist Browse/contact.
 This served as a production-ready baseline.
-* **`main` Branch**: This is the primary development branch.
+* **`stable-v1.1-w` Branch**: This is the primary development branch.
 It contains the **latest code with the updated workflow**, focusing on user-uploaded tattoo designs for placement with Flux Kontext.
 Active feature development and bug fixes are performed here.
 This branch is directly deployed to Render.
 * **`feature/your-new-feature-name` (Example)**: Future feature development will happen on dedicated branches branched off `main`.

 ## ⚙️ Backend Environment Variables (Render Configuration)